cncf/cartografos/reference/people.md

 * Level 2: Organizational change is happening.
 You will define project teams, create agile project groups and have quick feedback/testing loops.

-* Level 3: As your people’s competency grows, the organization structure is now in place to support best practices.
-You will have formalized responsibilities.
-A common pattern used for this structure often embraces agile and scrum.
-You may have established a Center of Excellence to provide oversight and guidance.
+* Level 3: As your people’s competency grows, the organization structure is now in place to support best practices and these are curated and encoded for reuse.
+You will have formalized responsibilities and embrace an agile methodology.

 * Level 4: Cloud is now the default infrastructure for all services.
 The business is now requesting services from DevSecOps vs. requesting traditional servers.